 For a deeper understanding of how DXP and CMS platforms can be used for hybrid strategies, take a look at the detailed content management tools in this Liferay product overview.

 Web CMS’s new role is a hub — content, experience, and workflow — to orchestrate customer engagement across many digital channels.

 Though a CMS is meant for non-technical users, it may still require custom development.
 CMSs can range from a one-step, out-of-the-box installation to a complex, customizable solution that allows developers to create the workflow and interface that suits a company’s unique business needs.
-A small business owner writing a blog doesn’t need the same features as the New York Times.
+A small business owner writing a blog doesn’t need the same features as a global publication like the New York Times.
 Here are things that all businesses should consider when choosing a CMS:

 - How many users and user types do you need to manage?

 - How much content do you have and what types of content?

 - Where do your visitors come from and do they require multilanguage support?